Do you know your Alphas from your Betas?

 Although they sound scary, particularly for sensitive skin types, carefully controlled levels of these fruity acids can help the skin to rebalance itself.

 Alpha Hydroxy Acid (AHA) are water-soluble acids derived from natural substances like sugar cane, grapes and milk – although these days, most acids are derived synthetically to control their strength.
 They often appear in skincare as Glycolic, Lactic and Malic acids.

 These acids work by melting the ‘glue’ that holds dead skin cells together on the surface of our skin.
 They exfoliate the skin without the need for gritty scrubs, to leave a brighter, smoother finish.

-Beta Hydroxy Acid (BHA), on the other hand, are oil soluble acids.
-This means they’re able to absorb in our skin’s natural oils and get right into the pores.
+Beta Hydroxy Acid (BHA), on the other hand, are oil-soluble acids.
+This means they’re able to absorb into our skin’s natural oils and get right into the pores.
 This makes them a popular choice for clearing blackheads and congestion.